pens/rgb.sh/_posts/2022-5-15-digitization-2.md

 Due to poor digital organization practices on my end, I've had to scan all of these photos twice.
 Let me share some tips about scanning large volumes of photos, and how not to repeat my mix-up.

-{% include image.html alt="Photos" src="photos.jpg" cap="The boxes shown contain 11000 family photos.
+{% include img alt="Photos" src="photos.jpg" cap="The boxes shown contain 11000 family photos.
 I have scanned every single one, twice." %}

 ## Scanning Setup